 The Organisational Profile provides an overview of your organisation.
-The profile addresses your operating environment, your key organisational relationships, your competitive environment and strategic challenges, and your approach to performance improvement.
-Your Organisational Profile provides a context for understanding.
-It helps the national Evaluators and Judges when reviewing your application to understand what you consider important.
+The profile addresses your operating environment, your key organisational relationships, your competitive environment and strategic contexts, and your approach to performance improvement.
+Your Organisational Profile provides a framework for understanding your organisation.
+It helps the National Evaluators and Judges when reviewing your application to understand what you consider important.
 It also helps you to guide and prioritise the information you present in response to the Criteria Items in Categories 1-7.

 The Organisational Profile provides your organisation with critical insight into the key internal and external factors that shape your operating environment.
-These factors, such as the mission, vision, values, competitive environment, and strategic challenges and advantages, impact the way your organisation is run and the decisions you make.
-As such, the Organisational Profile helps your organisation better understand the context in which it operates; the key requirements for current and future business success and organisational sustainability; and the needs, opportunities, and constraints placed on your organisation's performance management system.
+These factors, such as the mission, vision, values, core competencies, competitive environment, and strategic challenges and advantages, impact the way your organisation is run and the decisions you make.
+As such, the Organisational Profile helps your organisation better understand the context in which it operates; the key requirements for current and future business success and organisational sustainability; and the needs, opportunities, and constraints placed on your organisation's management systems.